Rithvik50/Osteoporosis-Detector-Using-Explainable-AI/README.md

 We aim to utilize dual methodologies for detecting.

-•⁠  ⁠An efficient ensemble stacking utilizing Optuna for hyperparameter search
+•⁠  ⁠An efficient ensemble stacking utilizing Optuna for hyperparameter search •⁠  U-Net for image segmentation to crop out the hip portion of the x-ray.

-•⁠  ⁠ResNet-34 for X-ray classification based off Singh Index.
+•⁠  ⁠YOLOv7 CNN for X-ray classification based off Singh Index.

 ![Architecture Diagram](Misc/Architecture_Diagram.png "Architecture Diagram")